Nerium: History

 An Oleander, an 1882 painting by Lawrence Alma-Tadema.

-Nerium oleander has a history of cultivation going back millennia, especially amongst the great ancient civilizations of the Mediterranean Basin.
-Some scholars believe it to be the rhodon (rose), also called the 'Rose of Jericho', mentioned in apocryphal writings (Ecclesiasticus XXIV, 13) dating back to between 450 and 180 BC.
+Nerium oleander has a history of cultivation going back millennia, especially amongst the great ancient civilisations of the Mediterranean Basin.
+Some scholars believe it to be the rhodon (rose), also called the "Rose of Jericho", mentioned in apocryphal writings (Sirach 24:14) dating between 450 and 180 BC.

 The ancient Greeks had several names for the plant, including rhododaphne, nerion, rhododendron and rhodon.
-Pliny confirmed that the Romans had no Latin word for the plant, but used the Greek terms instead.
+Pliny the Elder said that the Romans had no Latin word for the plant, but used the Greek terms instead.
 Pedanius Dioscorides states in his 1st century AD pharmacopeia De Materia Medica that the Romans used the Greek rhododendron but also the Latin Oleander and Laurorosa.
 The Egyptians apparently called it scinphe, the North Africans rhodedaphane, and the Lucanians (a southern Italic people) icmane.

 Both Pliny and Dioscorides stated that oleander was an effective antidote to venomous snake bites if mixed with rue and drunk.
 However, both rue and oleander are poisonous themselves, and consuming them after a venomous snake bite can accelerate the rate of mortality and increase fatalities.

 A 2014 article in the medical journal Perspectives in Biology and Medicine posited that oleander was the substance used to induce hallucinations in the Pythia, the female priestess of Apollo, also known as the Oracle of Delphi in Ancient Greece.
 According to this theory, the symptoms of the Pythia's trances (enthusiasmos) correspond to either inhaling the smoke of or chewing small amounts of oleander leaves, often called by the generic term laurel in Ancient Greece, which led to confusion with the bay laurel that ancient authors cite.